 G – Growth/Goals

 The team meeting is the perfect chance to create and/or review goals and projections that you can then measure in the next team meeting.
-(Remember to use the S.M.A.R.T.
-Goals formula).
-You can then understand what the team would like to focus on and you can ensure that your vision and goals, and the vision and goals of the team as a whole are in alignment.
+(Remember to use the S.M.A.R.T. goal formula).
+You can understand what the team would like to focus on and you can ensure that your vision and goals, and the vision and goals of the team as a whole are in alignment.

 Where are we going as a company?